 SEO Problems Have SEO Solutions

-The SEO problems are created by mistakes we see all the time.
-Half of the mistakes are related to search as a source of traffic, the rest relate to inbound strategy such as social media and content marketing.
+As a Vancouver SEO marketing agency we see the same issues time and again.
+Half the time there are issues related to search as a source of traffic.
+The remainder of the time we can identify opportunities to generate inbound traffic using social media and content marketing.

 - There is no schema on the homepage, or anywhere else.
 If there is schema, it is produced by a WordPress plugin which is bare bones and not very effective;